thelfer/MFrontGallery/docs/web/SmallStrainUmatWrapper.md

 The treatment of the material properties deserves a special discussion.

-The first choice that one has to make is wheter the final behaviour shall be specific to a given material and self-contained or be generic.
+The first choice that one has to make is whether the final behaviour shall be specific to a given material and self-contained or be generic.
 You may refer to the [front page](index.html) of the project for a detailled discussion about those concepts.